CarlFredriksson/openai_gym_problems/README.md

 # OpenAI Gym Problems

-This is a repository for my solutions to some OpenAI Gym problems.
+This repository contains solution attempts to some OpenAI Gym problems.